ibm-cloud-docs/containers/cs_clusters.md

 -   [Deploy an app in your cluster.](cs_app.html#app_cli)
 -   [Manage your cluster with the `kubectl` command line. ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/reference/kubectl/overview/)
 -   [Set up your own private registry in {{site.data.keyword.Bluemix_notm}} to store and share Docker images with other users.](/docs/services/Registry/index.html)
-- If you have multiple VLANs for a cluster or multiple subnets on the same VLAN, you must [turn on VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning) so that your worker nodes can communicate with each other on the private network.
 - If you have a firewall, you might need to [open the required ports](cs_firewall.html#firewall) to use `ibmcloud`, `kubectl`, or `calicotl` commands, to allow outbound traffic from your cluster, or to allow inbound traffic for networking services.
 -  Clusters with Kubernetes version 1.10.3 or later: Control who can create pods in your cluster with [pod security policies](cs_psp.html).